srghma/staking-pols/README.md

+    "@codechecks/client": "^0.1.11", various
+1   "@commitlint/cli": "^13.1.0",
+2   "cz-conventional-changelog": "^3.3.0",
+    "fs-extra": "^10.0.0", hard?
+    "solhint": "^3.3.6", e hint, mythx global?

 # Staking Contract with Time-based Rewards

 ## Overview

-This repo implements a basic staking contract with some added functionality for stake-time based rewards.
+This repo implements a basic staking!!! contract with some added functionality for stake-time based rewards.

-This staking contract shall eventually be the basis for an improved incentive mechanism for a rewards-based lottery ticket allocation.
+This staking contract shall eventually! be the basis for an improved incentive mechanism for a rewards-based lottery ticket allocation.

+lottery ticket allocation on bl?
 ---

 ## Deployment Parameter

-At time of deployment, the contract address of the token which can be staked needs to be provided as well as the time (in seconds) the staked token shall be locked.
+At time of deployment, the "contract address of the token which can be staked" needs to be provided as well as the "time" (in seconds) the "staked token shall be locked".

-After deployment, (optionally) a ERC20 rewards token can be set and "reward tokens" provided to the contract, which can be claimed later by the users.
+After deployment, (optionally) a "ERC20 rewards token"????TODO can be set and "reward tokens" provided to the contract, which can be claimed later by the users.

+with what fn?
 ---

 ## User functions (Basic features)

 ### stake(amount)

-Deposit the specified amount of POLS token into the staking contract.
+Deposit the specified amount of POLS! token into the staking contract.
 In our context POLS is the "staking token".

-The user has to approve POLS token first by calling the `approve()` function on the POLS ERC20 token contract, before he can call the stake function.
+The user has to approve POLS token first by calling the `approve()`! function on the POLS ERC20 token contract, before he can call the stake function.

-Every time a user stakes token, either for the first time or adding tokens later, a new lockTimePeriod starts.
+Every time a user stakes token, either for the first time or adding tokens later, a **new lockTimePeriod starts**.

-The `unlockTime` will be calculcalted at the time of staking (current time + `lockTimePeriod`) and stored for every user individually.
+The **`unlockTime` will be calculcalted** at the time of staking (current time + **`lockTimePeriod`**) and stored for every user individually.

 ### stakeAmount_msgSender() returns (uint256 amount)

 Returns the amount of staked token (POLS) for `msg.sender`

 ### stakeTime_msgSender() returns (uint time)
+ why needed

-Returns the unix epoch time (in seconds) when the user executed a transaction (stake or unstake) the last time.
+Returns the unix epoch time (in seconds) when the user executed a transaction (stake or unstake???) the last time.

-### getUnlockTime_msgSender returns (uint time)
+### ! getUnlockTime_msgSender returns (uint time)

 Returns the time when the user's token will be unlocked and can be withdrawn.

 ### withdraw(uint256 amount) returns (uint256 amount)

-If `lockTimePeriod` had been set, this time period has to be expired since the last `stake` transaction, before the staked tokens can be withdrawn.
+If `lockTimePeriod` had been set, lockTimePeriod !has to be expired! since the last `stake` transaction, before the staked tokens can be **withdrawn**.

-There is no need for the user to explicitly 'unlock' the staked token, they will 'automatically' be unlocked after the `lockTimePeriod` expired.
+There is no need for the user to explicitly 'unlock' the staked token, they will 'automatically' be unlocked after the `lockTimePeriod` expired. ok
 `withdraw(amount)`, return `amount` staked tokens to the user's account.

-The lock period will not be extended, unlock time will stay unchanged.
+The lock period will not be extended, unlock time will stay unchanged. ok only stake

-All rewards will stay within the contract.
+All internal rewards??? will stay within the contract.???

 ### withdrawAll() returns (uint256 amount)